shahzaibmahmood563/cloudflare-docs/src/content/docs/workers/miniflare/developing/live-reload.md

 title: ⚡️ Live Reload
 ---

-Miniflare automatically refreshes your browser when your worker script changes when `liveReload` is set to `true`.
+Miniflare automatically refreshes your browser when your Worker script changes when `liveReload` is set to `true`.

 ```js